Einstein tori and crooked surfaces: Pairs of Einstein hyperplanes

 The absolute value of the product

 is a nonnegative real number, depending only on the pair of Einstein hyperplanes $H_1$ and $H_2$.
-Specifying the above discussion to the case $n=3$ we have proved Theorem \ref{ToriIntersection} : \begin{itemize} \item If the span of $\v{s}_1,\v{s}_2$ is positive definite ($\eta(H_1,H_2)<1$), then the intersection of the corresponding Einstein tori is the projectivised null cone of a signature $(1,2)$ subspace, which is a timelike circle. \item If the span of $\v{s}_1,\v{s}_2$ is indefinite ($\eta(H_1,H_2)>1$), then the intersection is the projectivised null cone of a signature $(2,1)$ subspace, which is a spacelike circle. \item Finally, if the span of $\v{s}_1,\v{s}_2$ is degenerate ($\eta(H_1,H_2)=1$), then the intersection is the projectivised null cone of a degenerate subspace with signature $(+,-,0)$.
-This null cone is exactly the union of two isotropic planes intersecting in the degenerate direction, so when projectivising we get a pair of photons intersecting in a point. \end{itemize} \begin{cor} The intersection of two Einstein tori is non-contractible in each of the two tori. \begin{proof} An Einstein torus is a copy of the $2$-dimensional Einstein universe.
+Specifying the above discussion to the case $n=3$ we have proved Theorem \ref{ToriIntersection} : \begin{itemize} \item If the span of $\v{s}_1,\v{s}_2$ is positive definite ($\eta(H_1,H_2)<1$), then the intersection of the corresponding Einstein tori is the projectivised null cone of a signature $(1,2)$ subspace, which is a timelike circle. \item If the span of $\v{s}_1,\v{s}_2$ is indefinite ($\eta(H_1,H_2)>1$), then the intersection is the projectivised null cone of a signature $(2,1)$ subspace, which is a spacelike circle. \item Finally, if the span of $\v{s}_1,\v{s}_2$ is degenerate ($\eta(H_1,H_2)=1$), the span $\R \v{s}_1 + \R \v{s}_2$ is a degenerate $2$-plane in $\R \v{s}_1 + \R \v{s}_2 + \R \v{v}_3 \cong \R^{2,1}$.
+The orthogonal complement of this $\R^{2,1}$ is of signature $(1,1)$ and \emph{is contained} in $(\R \v{s}_1 + \R \v{s}_2)^\perp = \v{s}_1^\perp \cap \v{s}_2^\perp$.
+Since this last subspace is of dimension $3$ and must also contain the degenerate direction of $\R \v{s}_1 + \R \v{s}_2$, it is a degenerate subspace with signature $(+,-,0)$.
+Its null cone is exactly the union of two isotropic planes intersecting in the degenerate direction, so when projectivising we get a pair of photons intersecting in a point. \end{itemize} \begin{cor} The intersection of two Einstein tori is non-contractible in each of the two tori. \begin{proof} An Einstein torus is a copy of the $2$-dimensional Einstein universe.
 Explicitly, we can write it as $\mathbb{P}(\N)$ where $\N$ is the null cone in $\mathbb{R}^{2,2}$.
 A computation shows that all timelike circles are homotopic, all spacelike circles are homotopic and these two homotopy classes together generate the fundamental group of the torus.
 Similarly, photons are homotopic to the sum of these generators. \end{proof} \end{cor}